httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Use of Digest when acting on resources {#acting-on-resources}

-POST and PATCH requests may appear to convey partial representations but are semantically acting on resources.
+POST and PATCH requests can appear to convey partial representations but are semantically acting on resources.
 The enclosed representation, including its metadata refers to that action.

 In these requests the representation digest MUST be computed on the representation-data of that action.
 This is the only possible choice because representation digest requires complete representation metadata (see {{representation-digest}}).